nayananandofficial/nayananandofficial/README.md

 ## 🏆 Highlights

-- 🧠 Currently competing in the **Bright Data Real-Time AI Agents Hackathon**
 - 🛠️ Contributing to projects focused on **autonomous agents**, **data scraping**, and **voice AI**
 - 🧑‍💻 Continuously building practical tools that integrate real-time data, AI, and automation
 - 📚 Documenting the journey of becoming a real-world full-stack + AI dev